tanayp327/PatelPurohitPair/_posts/2023-09-08-nba-bracket.md

 toc: true
 comments: false
 layout: post
-title: NBA Ranking
+title: NBA Movie Bracket
-description: Rank some randomly generated NBA players
+description: The basic layout of how our project will be
 type: tangibles
 courses: { csa: {week: 3} }
 permalink: /nba-bracket